BlaqueDevs/se-assignment-day-4-software-project-management-T4godfrey-1/README.md

 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
+Agile
+For projects needing flexibility through feature evolvement with feedback.Example mobile Applications and Games

+Waterfall
+Suits projects with set defined requirements, like a payroll system of an organization.

 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?

+This ensures software works well and keeps users satisfied, avoiding costly fixes.

+Methods: Run unit tests after coding, do user testing before release, and use QA checklists to catch bugs (e.g., testing login across browsers).

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?